Skip to content

 Warrigal Greens in their natural habitat

-Perhaps the best known to European readers is the Australian native Warrigal Greens also known as French Spinach and New Zealand Spinach (TĂ©tragone cornue).
-The latin name comes from its triangular leaves and the French call it Summer Spinach.
+Perhaps the most familiar to European readers is the Australian native Warrigal Greens, also known as French Spinach and New Zealand Spinach (TĂ©tragone cornue).
+The Latin name comes from its triangular leaves and the French call it Summer Spinach.
 Its association with France stems from the eighteenth century explorers – Baudin, LapĂ©rouse, and Freycinet – who spent some time discussing cuisine with the First Australians while the British were busy with the American Revolution.
-The leaves are generally much more grey than shown here, salty and firmer than either Spinach or the Malabar variety shown above.
-Warrigal Greens grow wild in protected coastal areas of Australia and New Zealand.
-It is often found in marshy areas, so enjoys moist ares of the garden and is a scrambling vine.
+The leaves are generally more grey than shown here, salty and firmer than either English Spinach or the Malabar variety shown above.
+Warrigal Greens grow wild in sheltered coastal areas of Australia and New Zealand.
+They are often found in marshy areas, so enjoy moist areas of the garden and form a scrambling vine.

 The crinkly, dark green leaves of Brazilian Spinach.